-As the victim of a bicycle accident or motorcycle accident in Broward County, your helmet wearing or lack thereof, could become a point of discussion during a personal injury insurance claim or lawsuit.
+As the victim of a bicycle accident or motorcycle accident in Fort Lauderdale, your helmet wearing or lack thereof could become a point of discussion during a personal injury insurance claim or lawsuit.
 Florida’s helmet laws and comparative fault statute could end in at least partial liability for damages on the biker’s shoulders – even if another driver caused the accident.
 Here’s what to know about your helmet-wearing rights and responsibilities in the event of a collision in Florida.

 Head and brain injuries are a significant cause of death in Florida auto accidents.
 Studies have shown that wearing a helmet reduces the odds of head injury by up to 50%.
 Twenty-one states have universal helmet laws, in addition to hundreds of local ordinances requiring helmet use for some riders.
 Under Florida law, only bicyclists under the age of 16 must wear helmets.
 Motorcyclists must wear helmets unless they are over the age of 21 and have an insurance policy that provides at least $10,000 in personal injury liability.

 Florida’s statutes result in the majority of bikers of both types in the state lawfully riding without helmets.
 If a biker lawfully not wearing a helmet gets into a collision and suffers an injury to the head, face, neck, or brain, the insurance company likely could not say that the biker was negligent based purely on the state’s statutes.
 The biker was within his or her rights not to wear a helmet and therefore did not neglect any duties of care.
 However, despite the biker not breaking a law, these cases aren’t always so cut and dry.

 Helmet Wearing and Comparative Negligence Laws